chengdada123/Proxmox-VE-for-WHMCS/README.md

 After forking the module, we considered how to improve security of Console Tunneling via WHMCS.
 We decided to implement a routing method which uses a secondary user in Proxmox VE with very restrictive permissions.

-This is due to be re-built again to further enhance security.
+This is due to be re-built again in 2026 to further enhance security.

-### How to offer VNC via WHMCS Client Area
+### How to offer VNC via WHMCS Client Area!

 1. Install & configure the module properly
 2. Follow the PVE User Requirement info below
-3. Public IPv4 for PVE (or proxy to private)
+3. Routed IPv4 for PVE (or TLS-proxy to LAN)
-4. PVE and WHMCS on the same Domain Name*
+4. PVE and WHMCS on the same 1x Domain Name*
-5. Have valid PTR/rDNS for the PVE Address
+5. Have valid PTR/rDNS set on the PVE Address

-If proxying, that is your responsibility to diagnose.
+**If proxying, that is your sole responsibility to configure & diagnose.**

-Else, PVE must be WAN-accessible and all other configs/reqs satisfied.
+Otherwise, PVE must be WAN-accessible and all other configs/reqs satisfied.

 ### Creating the VNC User within Proxmox VE